 - Cosmetics and toiletries

 - Plants, such as poison ivy

 The symptoms of contact dermatitis may vary from person to person.
 Scratching and rubbing can cause or worsen some symptoms.
 The rash is usually confined to the area where the contact with the substance occurred, but occasionally may spread.
-If contact with the substance occurred all over the body, such as with a body lotion, the rash may be large.

 - Crusting, oozing and scaling